wbamberg/idl-reference/docs/nsIWindowsRegKey.md

 parameter of this function.
 However, for compatibility with 64-bit
 Windows, that usage should probably be avoided in favor of openChild.

-@param rootKey
-       A root key defined above or any valid HKEY on 32-bit Windows.
-@param relPath
-       A relative path from the given root key.
-@param mode
-       Access mode, which is a bit-wise OR of the ACCESS_ values defined
-       above.

 #### Parameters ####